Partonomy list P4, primary language: LA, subsidiary: EN, interface: EN, work in progress

 Current level lobus parietalis (par)

-Subsidiary language with Latin English French Spanish Russian
+Subsidiary language with Latin

-Non Latin primary language English French Spanish Russian
+Non Latin primary language

 Partonomy list

-FMA TA TID UID
+FMA TA UID ISA

 Short official Latin term